The Truth About Gold in 2026: Price, Risk, and Where It’s Headed Next

 Digital Gold₹10Standard — taxed as income/LTCGVery high — instantYoung investors, SIP habit-buildingNot SEBI-regulated yet

-Gold Mutual Funds₹100 (SIP)Standard — LTCG after 2 yrsHigh — next day redemptionNo demat account, SIP investors0.5–1% expense ratio
+Gold Mutual Funds₹100 SIPStandard — LTCG after 2 yrsHigh — next-day redemptionNo demat, SIP investors0.5–1% expense ratio

-Physical Gold (Jewellery)AnyPoor — 10–25% making charge sunkLow — must find buyerCultural / gifting purposes onlyMaking charges, storage, theft
+Physical JewelleryAnyPoor — 10–25% making charges sunkLow — must find buyerCultural / gifting onlyMaking charges, storage, theft

-Gold Coins / Bars (BIS)1 gram (~₹15,200)Standard LTCGMedium — must find buyerPhysical holdings without jewellery chargesStorage, insurance needed
+Gold Coins / Bars (BIS)1g (~₹15,200)Standard LTCGMedium — must find buyerPhysical without jewellery chargesStorage, insurance needed

-The clear recommendation for most Indian investors: Use Sovereign Gold Bonds for long-term holdings (they are genuinely one of the best investment products in India for anyone over 35).
-Use Gold ETFs for flexibility.
-Use digital gold for small, regular SIP-style purchases.
+The clear recommendation for most Indian investors: SGBs for long-term holdings.
+Gold ETFs for flexibility.
+Digital gold for small, regular SIP-style purchases.
 Avoid jewellery as an investment vehicle — the making charges are a sunk cost you lose immediately upon purchase.

 Investment Year Gold Price (24K/10g) Grams Purchased Value Today (₹1,50,000/10g) Return